Why are delinquent accounts posted on the internet?

 To avoid posting or to have your name removed, you must do one of the following:

-Making a partial payment, without entering an approved payment plan, will not remove your name from the list.
-Contact the agent assigned to your account or use the contact information found at the bottom of this page.
+Making a partial payment, without entering into an approved payment plan, does not remove your name from the list.
+For more information contact us using the contact information listed at the bottom of this page.

 How often are names added to the list?

-Internet list is updated quarterly in early January, April, July, and October.
-The Revoked Sellers
+internet list quarterly in January, April, July, and October.
+We update the Revoked Sellers

 If a debt is paid, how soon will the name be removed from the list?